Posted on

 Meal Prep Run Down

-1. First, prepare the Instant Pot Harissa Beef Stew recipe since this will take the longest to cook.
+1. First, prepare the chicken in the Instant Pot since this will take the longest to cook.

 If you’re sequencing your meal prep, be sure to keep an eye on everything!
 Make sure food is kept refrigerated under 40F degrees until ready to eat.